VOA Broadcasting in Portuguese to Africa

 Programs and Features

-The 90-minute weekday program takes a comprehensive look at the day’s events, including business and sports, interviews, reports, and features.
+The service produces a 90-minute program, Monday-Friday, from 1700-1830 UTC.
+The first 30 min of the Friday broadcast consists of a debate on Lusophone Africa issues.
+The 90-minute radio weekday program takes a comprehensive look at the day’s news and events, analysis, including business and sports, interviews, reports, and features.

-Washington Fora d’horas (Washington After Hours) is a fast paced daily 30-minute Facebook Live show providing breaking news in politics, economics and social issues all over the world and in Lusophone Africa.
-It includes videos produced in Washington and by stringers in Africa.
+Washington Fora d’horas (Washington After Hours): a fast-paced daily 30-minute Facebook Live show providing breaking news in politics, economics and social issues all over the world and in Lusophone Africa.

-Passadeira Vermelha (Red Carpet) is a 15-minute weekly program that covers the latest in celebrity news, fashion, sports, film and television around the world.
+Passadeira Vermelha (Red Carpet): a 15-minute weekly program that covers the latest in celebrity news, fashion, sports, film and television around the world.